rimbi/rusty-snake/README.md

-# snake-rs
+# Rusty Snake
-A simple snake game implementation in Rust
+A simple snake game implementation in Rust.